Single Tooth Implant in Temecula & Riverside County

 With an immediate implant placement a typical timeline is this:

-Tooth removed and implant placed → Wait 3 months for healing→ Implant is checked for stability and is ready for restoration (cap).
+Tooth removed and an implant placed → Wait 3 months for healing→ Implant is checked for stability and is ready for restoration (cap).
 Total treatment time (from extraction to completed restoration) 3-4 months, depending on how long it takes to make the tooth “cap”.

 Disadvantage: Cost – need to pay for the extraction and implant at the same time

-A more predictable and simpler way to do treatment in this situation involves removing the tooth, letting the site heal for 3-4 months, place a dental implant, let that heal for 3 months, and then the implant can be restored;
+A more predictable and simpler way to do treatment in this situation involves removing the tooth, letting the site heal for 3-4 months, place a dental implant, let that heal for 3 months, and then the implant can be restored.

 With a delayed implant placement a typical timeline is this: